nemwiz/cloud-for-web-applications/README.md

 - Log in to your Pulumi account
 - Click **Settings** and select **Access Tokens** in the left menu
 - Create a new token and store the token somewhere
-- Open the terminal inside your Docker container
+- Open the terminal
+- Run `npm install`
 - Run `pulumi login` and pass the token that we just created
 - Run `pulumi stack` and select **create new stack**
 - Name your stack `dev`